Knight Rider: The Game

 Knight Rider: The Game is a video game developed by Davilex Games based on the original television series of the same name.

-The game was released in Europe on PlayStation 2 and PC on November 22, 2002 and in North America on the PC on February 12, 2003.
 The game allows the player to take control of KITT – the Knight Industries Two Thousand, in a range of missions including, racing, exploring, chasing and others.
 The player will also meet famous villains from the original series, including KARR and Garthe Knight.
+A Xbox and GameCube version were planned to release, but cancelled.

+Reception

+The PC version received "mixed" reviews according to the review aggregation website Metacritic.
+GamePro Germany criticized the game for its "rubberband AI".

 Sequel

-A sequel was also produced, named Knight Rider: The Game 2, which was again developed by Davilex Games and was published by Koch Media for PC and PlayStation 2 on 5 November 2004.
+A sequel, Knight Rider: The Game 2, was developed by Davilex Games and published by Koch Media for Windows and PlayStation 2 on November 5, 2004.
+Henry Ernst of GamePro Germany thought of the sequel that the environments were "odd" and the game was pixelated.
+He did not recommended the game, even if it was for free.